mpv-player/mpv/DOCS/man/options.rst

     Set tone mapping parameters.
 Ignored if the tone mapping algorithm is not tunable.
 This affects the following tone mapping algorithms:

+    clip
+        Specifies an extra linear coefficient to multiply into the signal before clipping.
+Defaults to 1.0.
     mobius
         Specifies the transition point from linear to mobius transform.
 Every value below this point is guaranteed to be mapped 1:1.
 The higher the